smtiitm/Fastspeech2_MFA/README.md

 The directory paths are Relative.
 (Make changes to **text_preprocess_for_inference.py** and **inference.py** file.
 Update folder/file paths wherever required.)

-**Please give language/gender in small cases and sample text between quotes.
-Output argument is optional; the provide name will be used for the output file.**
+**Please give language starting with capital letter and gender in small case and sample text between quotes.
+Output argument is optional; the provided name will be used for the output file.**

 Use the inference file to synthesize speech from text inputs:
 ```shell